The Vermont Statutes Online

 (a) Forthwith after the annual meeting of the town, the Select Board members shall organize and elect a Chair and Vice Chair.

-(b) The Chair of the Board or in his/her absence, the Vice Chair, shall preside at all meetings of the Board and such presiding officer shall be a voting member of the Board.
+(b) The Chair of the Board, or, in his or her absence, the Vice Chair, shall preside at all meetings of the Board and such presiding officer shall be a voting member of the Board.

-(c) When a vacancy occurs on the Select Board, except as provided in section 104, the remaining members may fill the vacancy by appointment of a registered voter of the Town, such appointment to be for the period until the next annual meeting, when the voters of the District shall fill the vacancy.
+(c) When a vacancy occurs on the Select Board, except as provided in section 104 of this charter, the remaining members may fill the vacancy by appointment of a registered voter of the Town, such appointment to be for the period until the next annual meeting, when the voters of the District shall fill the vacancy.